 Do I need a compressor pedal?
 Compressor pedals help balance out the dynamic of our playing by reducing the dynamic range of the audio signal.
 They are by no means necessary, though they may help increase perceived loudness; add sustain; improve transients, and make the guitar or bass fit better in the mix.

 Related article: What Are Compressor Pedals (Guitar/Bass) & How Do They Work?

 Where should I put my preamp pedal in my chain?
-Preamp pedals will work well pretty much anywhere in the signal chain so long as they’re before the guitar or bass amp’s power amplifier.
-That being said, they typically work best at the front of the pedal chain where they can act on a relatively clean and low-level guitar/bass signal.
+Preamp pedals will work well anywhere in the signal chain so long as they’re before the guitar or bass amp’s power amplifier.
+That being said, they typically work best at the front of the pedal chain, where they can act on a relatively clean and low-level guitar/bass signal.

 Related article: Top 9 Best Boost/Preamp Pedals For Guitar & Bass.